GorbenkoOleksii/spring_hibernate_localized_string/README.md

 @JsonSerialize(using = LocalizedStringJsonSerializer.class)     //for jackson
 ```

-There are Custom realizations of converters for Hibernate and Jackson
+There are Custom realizations of converters for Hibernate and Jackson.
-first - for creating LocalizedString object from String in DB
+First - for creating LocalizedString object from String in DB

-WHY WE NEED IT?
+-WHY WE NEED IT?
-for caching.
+-for caching.

 In Cache we need to save all Locale-String value pairs
-Than we using it application until we returned them via Jackson
+Than we using it application until we returned them via Jackson.

-for jackson, we create custom JsonSerializer
+For jackson, we create custom JsonSerializer
 ```java
 @Component
 public class LocalizedStringJsonSerializer extends JsonSerializer<LocalizedString> {